iggisv9t/tgcrawler/README.md

 https://antcating.github.io/telegram_connections_frontend/

 # Contributing
-Please open issue before any pull request.
+1. Please open issue before any pull request.
+2. All code contributions require forks
+3. Suggest features and ideas in [discussions](https://github.com/iggisv9t/tgcrawler/discussions)
+4. Feel free to develop it in your own way in your fork

 # Gratitude
 Big thanks to [@antcating](https://github.com/antcating) for inspiration